 APPEALS AND REQUESTS:

-An appeal from any order, requirement, decision or determination made by the Planning Director or other official in the enforcement of the “Zoning Ordinance of Greenfield, Indiana, 1999” as amended, will be reviewed by the Board.
+An appeal from any order, requirement, decision or determination made by the Planning Director or other official in the enforcement of the Unified Development Ordinance as amended, will be reviewed by the Board.

-The appeal shall be prepared on the form provided therefore and shall specify the grounds thereof in such a manner that the Board may be fully informed of the facts and elements involved and clear statement of the reasons why the appellant deems the appeal to be justified.
+The appeal shall be prepared on the form provided and shall specify the grounds thereof in such a manner that the Board may be fully informed of the facts and elements involved and clear statement of the reasons why the applicant deems the appeal to be justified.

 The Planning Director or other official shall, upon request of the Board, submit to the Board the complete record including plans and drawings, leading to the decision being appealed.

-Upon receipt of the appeal application, the Secretary shall set a date, time and place for a hearing thereon, and shall notify the appellant of such date, time and place.
+Upon receipt of the appeal application, the Secretary shall set a date, time and place for a hearing thereon, and shall notify the applicant of such date, time and place.

 Any communication purporting to be an appeal shall be regarded as a mere notice or intention to seek relief and shall be of no force or effect until it is made in the form required.